sematext/docs/docs/logs/syslog-ng.md

 syslog-ng is a modern syslog daemon that's focused on flexibility and portability.
-It also has an easy to use configuration format that helps you ship your logs to Logsene in 3 steps:
+It also has an easy to use configuration format that helps you ship your logs to Logs Management App in 3 steps:

 1.  **sources**. syslog-ng can listen to local [syslog traffic](https://syslog-ng.com/documents/html/syslog-ng-ose-latest-guides/en/syslog-ng-ose-guide-admin/html/configuring-source-system.html), can [tail files](https://syslog-ng.com/documents/html/syslog-ng-ose-latest-guides/en/syslog-ng-ose-guide-admin/html/reference-source-file.html) and more
 2.  **destinations**.
-You can send your logs to Logsene via UDP, TCP or [RFC-5425 TLS Syslog](https://tools.ietf.org/html/rfc5425)
+You can send your logs to Logs Management App via UDP, TCP or [RFC-5425 TLS Syslog](https://tools.ietf.org/html/rfc5425)
 3.  **bind sources to destinations**.
 Once you have your sources and destinations defined, you have to define paths by linking sources